YuYu Hakusho: Production

 The manga's shift from occult detective fiction to the martial arts genre after Yusuke's death and revival in the early chapters was planned by Togashi from the beginning.
 He took this idea from the series Kinnikuman, which began largely as a comedy before concentrating more on action.
 Togashi intended to establish the main characters and familiarize the reader with them before placing them in tense, physical conflicts.
 His editor at the time was nervous about him beginning the manga this way and recommended he transition to a battle-focused plot after about 30 chapters.
 YuYu Hakusho borrows many elements from Asian folklore, particularly Buddhist beliefs in the afterlife.
 Togashi came up with the concept of the Ningenkai (Human World), Reikai (Underworld), and Makai (Demon Plane) as being parallel planes of existence in the manga's universe.
-He thought of them as places that one could not easily travel between using modern technology, but rather as a spirit lacking a material body.
+He thought of them as places one could not easily travel between using modern technology, but rather as a spirit lacking a material body.
 However, the idea for the "territory" powers from the Sensui story arc was parodied from a separate, unnamed work by Yasutaka Tsutsui.
 For his drawing materials, Togashi used drafting ink and Kabura pens throughout the creation of the series.
 While his style of artwork began with screentone, he gradually developed into minimalism.
-As the series progressed, he would draw figures and faces very detailed or "cartoony, sketchy and jumping with action" whenever he desired such effects.
+As the series progressed, he would draw figures and faces very detailed or "cartoony, sketchy, and jumping with action" whenever he desired such effects.

-During the years he worked on YuYu Hakusho, Togashi would calculate the personal time he had based on a formula of four hours per page without scripting and five hours of sleep per night.
+During the years he worked on YuYu Hakusho, Togashi calculated the personal time he had based on a formula of four hours per page without scripting and five hours of sleep per night.
 He wrote in his own dōjinshi Yoshirin de Pon! that he stopped the production on YuYu Hakusho out of selfishness.
 The author had originally wanted to end the manga in December 1993, at the climax of the Sensui arc.
 Although there was not a great demand from the editorial staff, Togashi was under a great deal of personal stress at certain points of the series' run, particularly during its final six months of publication.
-He claimed that beginning with the Dark Tournament arc, inconsistent sleep resulting from overwork was causing him health problems.
+He claimed that beginning with the Dark Tournament arc, inconsistent sleep due to overwork was causing him health problems.
 He noted he was very ill while working on the color pages for Yusuke's match with Chu.
 There were many instances where he would create nearly entire manuscripts by himself, such as Yusuke's meeting with Raizen and the battle between Kurama and Karasu.
-The publication's editors tried to make Togashi reconsider canceling Yu Yu Hakusho, though he justified his decision by stating that it would simply be replaced by another popular series.
+The publication's editors tried to make Togashi reconsider canceling Yu Yu Hakusho, though he justified his decision by stating that another popular series would replace it.
 Togashi was relieved at the conclusion of the manga.
 The author claimed he was not involved in the production of the YuYu Hakusho anime adaptation due to his work schedule.
 He stated that he was greatly impressed by Shigeru Chiba's voice depiction of Kuwabara, admitting that the actor understood the character better than Togashi himself.